- American Physical Society Sites

 ARTICLE IV-MEMBERSHIP AND DUES

-The members of the Forum shall consist of members of the Society who have been members of the erstwhile Division of History of Physics or who have indicated in accordance with procedures established by the Council their desire to join the Forum and who retain membership from year to year by the payment of designated dues or by other method established by the Council.
+The members of the Forum shall consist of members of the Society who have indicated in accordance with procedures established by the Board and Council their desire to join the Forum and who retain membership from year to year by the payment of designated dues or by other method established by the Board and Council.

 1. Regular Meeting.
-One meeting of the Forum, to be known as the Regular Meeting, shall be held annually at such time and place as shall be ordered by the Executive Committee, subject to approval by the Executive Officer.
-Whenever it shall be feasible and not to the disadvantage of the members of the Forum, the Executive Committee may order this or any other meeting to be held conjointly with a Meeting of the Society or of another society, conference, or group, so long as such joint meeting does not conflict importantly with the schedule of Meetings of the Society as determined by the Executive Officer.
-The registration fees for the Regular Meeting, when not held jointly with a Meeting of the Society, shall be fixed after consultation with the Executive Officer.
+One meeting of the Forum, to be known as the Regular Meeting, shall be held annually at such time and place as shall be ordered by the Executive Committee, subject to approval by the Society’s Director of Meetings.
+Whenever it shall be feasible and not to the disadvantage of the members of the Forum, the Executive Committee may order this or any other meeting to be held conjointly with a Meeting of the Society or of another society, conference, or group, so long as such joint meeting does not conflict importantly with the schedule of Meetings of the Society as determined by the Society’s Director of Meetings.
+The registration fees for the Regular Meeting, when not held jointly with a Meeting of the Society, shall be fixed after consultation with the Society’s Director of Meetings.

 2. Other Meetings.
-Meetings of the Forum, other than the Regular Meeting, may be initiated by the Executive Committee or by petition of twenty percent of the members of the Forum, subject to approval by the Executive Officer.
+Meetings of the Forum, other than the Regular Meeting, may be initiated by the Executive Committee or by petition of twenty percent of the members of the Forum, subject to approval by the Society’s Director of Meetings.
 Special conferences may be sponsored in whole or in part by the Forum, subject to the rules and regulations specified in the Society’s Constitution and Bylaws and associated Policies and Procedures.

 3. Papers at Meetings.
 Programs of meetings of the Forum may provide for the inclusion of both invited and contributed papers.
 When a meeting of the Forum is held in conjunction with a meeting of the Society, the rules of the Society shall apply to submitted papers.

 When a meeting of the Forum is not held in conjunction with a meeting of the Society, the Executive Committee shall prescribe the subject and character of the meeting, which may include limitations on the subject matter of submitted papers.
-The Secretary-Treasurer shall fix the deadline date for receipt of titles and abstracts in consultation with the Executive Officer and shall designate the place to which they should be sent.
+The Secretary- Treasurer shall fix the deadline date for receipt of titles and abstracts in consultation with the Society’s Director of Meetings and shall designate the place to which they should be sent.
 The amount of time to be allowed for the presentation of a paper at the Regular Meeting shall be determined by the Program Committee, except as otherwise directed by the Executive Committee.
-These allotments of time shall be consistent with the Constitution and Bylaws of the Society and with regulations of the Council.
+These allotments of time shall be consistent with the Constitution and Bylaws of the Society and associated Polices and Procedures.